 A red herring and a fine or pretty kettle of fish are idioms with an interesting history.
-Both the literal meanings of the terms and the unexpected ones are fun to explore.
+Their literal meanings and their unexpected ones are fun to explore.

 Flash fiction or microfiction is a genre involving very short stories.
 Despite their brevity, the stories can convey a lot of information and be very effective.

-A 3D printing technology known as CLIP was announced at a TED conference in Vancouver and is now available in the United States.
-The printed object is created in a pool of liquid resin.
+A 3D printing technology called CLIP was announced at a TED conference in Vancouver and is now available.
+The printed item is created in a pool of liquid resin.

-Forsythia is an ornamental shrub that produces beautiful and abundant yellow flowers in late winter and early spring.
-The plant is named after William Forsyth, an eighteenth-century horticulturist.
+Forsythia produces abundant yellow flowers in late winter and early spring.
+The shrub is named after William Forsyth, an eighteenth-century horticulturist.

 Many crocuses bloom in the early spring and are a lovely sight.
 One type makes saffron.
 The toxic autumn crocus makes colchicine, which can act as a medicine.